About the Allergy and Immunology Fellowship Program

 Duration

-The ACGME accredited Allergy & Immunology training period is typically two years in duration, with the exception of the ABIM or Pediatric research tracks, which would extend time in the program to fulfill research requirements.
+The ACGME accredited Allergy & Immunology training period is typically two years in duration, with the exception of the ABIM or ABP research tracks, which would extend time in the program to fulfill research requirements.
 Also, some trainees have been granted, at their request, an additional year of research training beyond the two years of clinical training that enabled them to sit for the certification exam.

 Program Certifications